This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 European REACH (Registration, Evaluation, Authorisation, and Restriction of Chemicals)

 Under REACH, brass hardware may contain restricted substances, such as lead or other heavy metals, that require strict regulation or substitution.
-If a product contains more than0.1% lead, it must comply with additional safety and disclosure requirements, and in some cases, its use may be limited.
+If a product contains more than 0.1% lead, it must comply with additional safety and disclosure requirements, and in some cases, its use may be limited.

 How to know & see the difference?